Superfrey/ADD_PRO_HRV_CVD/README.md

-TODO: Add more to the title of your project here

-# ADD_PRO_HRV_CVD:

-TODO: Give a brief description of what your project is about

-This project...
+# ADD_PRO_HRV_CVD: Long-term weekly heart rate variability association with cardiovascular disease in prediabetes -- a prospective cohort-study from the ADDITION-PRO

+This project aims examine the association between HRV and CVD risk in those who have prediabetes.

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.

 The following folders contain:

-- `data/`:
+- `data/`: Will contain the results from analyses.
+- `data-raw/`: Contains the fake data to use to test out the code on.
-- `doc/`:
+- `doc/`: Contains the paper of the analysis.
-- `R/`:
+- `R/`: Contains R code used for analysis.

 # Installing project R package dependencies